michelelacorte/AndroidAppShortcuts/README.md

 ##CHANGELOG

+**v1.1.0 (Coming Soon!)**
+* Deprecate AIDL communication, not suited to the needs, replaced with simple file data.

 **v1.0.0**
 * Improved Example App, soon relased on Google Play
-* Added class `ShortcutsService` that create remote connection and use AIDL to communicate with launcher, soon all developers will only implement shortcuts layout, then it's up to developer to implement their own shortcuts, like google!!!
+* ~~Added class `ShortcutsService` that create remote connection and use AIDL to communicate with launcher, soon all developers will only implement shortcuts layout, then it's up to developer to implement their own shortcuts, like google!!!~~
 * Improved animation, almost equal to the Pixels Launcher.
 * Added 2 style right menù of shortcuts (see int optionLayoutStyle)
 * Added click shadow on shortcuts.
-* Added AIDL interface `IRemoteShortcutClickListener`
+* ~~Added AIDL interface `IRemoteShortcutClickListener`
     * Method `void onShortcutsClickListener()` when user click on shortcuts
     * Method `void onShortcutsOptionClickListener()` when user click on right menù
 * Added AIDL interface `IRemoteShortcutService`